-Second, we contribute to the Latinx politics literature by demonstrating, contrary to conventional wisdom, immigration enforcement does not have prefigured political consequences.
-Prior research on how immigration enforcement motivates Latinx politician evaluations does not always take temporal shifts in commitments by politicians to mitigate or exacerbate immigration enforcement into account (Sanchez, Vargas, et al., 2015).
+Second, we contribute to the Latinx politics literature by demonstrating, contrary to conventional wisdom (Bowler et al., 2006; Gutierrez et al., 2019), immigration enforcement does not have prefigured political consequences.
+Prior research on how immigration enforcement motivates Latinx politician evaluations does not always take temporal shifts in politician commitments to mitigate or exacerbate immigration enforcement into account (Sanchez, Vargas, et al., 2015).
 Importantly, we show the threat of immigration enforcement only begins to motivate presidential support when politicians become increasingly differentiated or committed on mitigating the threat of immigration enforcement.
 These findings may explain mixed evidence on whether immigration motivates Latinxs to support particular presidential politicians: because presidential-level elites may have not sufficiently mitigated immigration enforcement.
+Ultimately, our model and evidence answers the call in Fraga et al. (2023), who posit that "future research in Latino politics could examine how and when immigrant identities are politically consequential."

 Third, we demonstrate immigration enforcement threat may generate partisan defection.
 Research on Latinx Republicans is limited, and it is often assumed they discount immigration (Jones-Correa, Al-Faham, et al., 2018).
-Yet, Latinx Republicans are important swing state voters,3 and, to the contrary, our results show immigration enforcement threat plays an outsized role in motivating Latinx Republicans to support Democratic politicians, consistent with research suggesting threats undermine predispositions (Davis and Silver, 2004).
+Yet, Latinx Republicans are important swing state voters, and, to the contrary, our results show immigration enforcement threat plays an outsized role in motivating Latinx Republicans to support Democratic politicians.